 Get in touch

-I create products and services to help people improve and maintain great mental health and fitness.
+I create products and services to help people build better mental health and fitness.

 I have mental health (just like everybody else).
 But it took me a long time to realize that and by the time I did, Obsessive Compulsive Disorder, depression, and a bunch of related anxiety disorders had consumed my life.
-It didn’t have to be that way.
+And it didn’t have to be that way.
 I could have saved enormous amounts of pain, energy, and money, if I’d taken a more proactive, preventive approach to mental health much earlier in life.
-Thanks to behavioral therapy supported by a lifestyle focused on being mentally and physically fit, I’ve been in recovery for more than five years.
-My focus now is on improving accessibility to the skills, tools, and practices that can support great mental health.
+Thanks to behavioral therapy supported by a lifestyle focused on being mentally and physically fit, I’ve been recovered and free from OCD for over four years.
+My focus now is on making great mental health more accessible and helping others succeed with recovery from illness or just live a life that’s more fulfilling and aligned with your values, and I do that in three ways: